centreon/centreon-archived/doc/en/api/api_rest/index.rst

     "values": "mail-uranus-frontend;MacroName"
   }

 The MacroName used on the body is the macro to delete.
-It should be defined on the Custom Marco of the choosen host.
+It should be defined on the Custom Marco of the chosen host.

 **Response** ::